wilsonliaows/docs/features/lookup-tables.md

 The following gif walks you through the flow of configuring the lookup entry action to retrieve a matching entry.

 ![Lookup6](/assets/images/features/lookup-tables/lookup-tables-6.gif)
-*Configuring the action to lookup entries with the matching department ID and job code*
+*Configuring the action to lookup entries with the matching job title and job code*

 ### Search entries action
 The search entries action works similarly to the lookup action.
 The main difference between them is that lookup action returns a single entry whereas the search entries action returns a list of entries.